 Turning point moments happen to you and me all the time.
-It’s not the moment that counts, however.
-It’s your ability to find the meaning in the moment.
+What really counts, though, is more than the moment itself – it’s your ability to find the meaning in the moment.
 Stories are teaching tools.
 When told with elegance and craft, they bring meaning to life.
 They help people see new possibilities and alternative choices.

 Stories have the ability to make sense of the seemingly random obstacles, pernicious pitfalls and happy coincidences that insert themselves into our daily lives.
 They teach us how to live.

 All Stories Are About Change

 In the end, all stories are about change of some sort: change that is forced upon us by outer circumstances, like car accidents, health challenges and hurricanes; or change that takes place within us, such as the decisions we make about how we want to live our lives.

 Our lives pivot one way or the other at moments of change and choice.
 As leaders who tell stories, you simply have to find the meaning in these moments, if you want to serve the needs of your audience, employees and stakeholders.